Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 - 20% Protein - higher than soybean, milk, or whole wheat.

-Spinach and this also includes Chinese Spinach, has a high content of oxalic acid.
+From the report on medicinenet, spinach and this also includes Chinese Spinach, has a high content of oxalic acid and purines.
 Hence, people with gout and kidney stone should avoid this vegetable.

 Chinese Spinach in Traditional Medicine